JuliaHealth/KomaMRI.jl/docs/src/events.md

 * Uniformly-Sampled Waveform: A is a vector and T is a number
 * Time-Shaped Waveform: A and T are both vectors with the same length (zero-order-hold)

-Let's see some basic examples on how to create these types of **RF** structs and put them inside a **Sequence** struct.
-The examples should be self explanatory.
+Let's look at some basic examples of creating these **RF** structs and including them in a **Sequence** struct.
+The examples should be self-explanatory.

 ### RF Pulse Waveform